vroncevic/testspeednet/README.md

 This module requires these other modules and libraries:

-	py_util modules are build blocks for bash applications.
+	py_util modules are build blocks for python applications.

 COPYRIGHT AND LICENCE